Travis Shumake: Top Fuel

 Shumake earned his Top Fuel license in the fall 2023 behind the wheel of a dragster he purchased from Scrappers Racing - Mike Salinas.
 He made his professional debut at the 2024 NHRA Arizona Nationals in Phoenix.
 Shumake finished 23rd in the 2024 Top Fuel Points Championship.
 In March 2025, Shumake set Top Speed of Eliminations at the Arizona Nationals with a 330.88 MPH pass in the first round against former world champion Doug Kalitta.

 In April 2025, Shumake was profiled in the annual list of Drag Racing's "Movers, Shakers, and Deal Makers."
 Highlighting both his recent on-track success and quick assent into the top of the sport, the article fittingly leads with "The easiest way to get Travis Shumake to do something is to try and tell him he can’t."

 While Shumake currently owns his race team, Shumake Racing is run as team car to Jasmine Salinas under the Scrappers Racing umbrella.
 He is currently pursuing sponsorship to run additional races in the 2025 season.

 Personal life

 Shumake is openly gay and has been a visible advocate for inclusion in motorsports.
 He was featured in the 2024 Out 100 list and was the 2024 Stonewall Columbus Champion of Pride.
 In 2023, he was named Compete Magazine Professional Athlete of the Year.
 Shumake regularly appears in publications such as The Advocate, Outsports, Queerty, and the Human Rights Campaign Magazine.
 Interestingly, almost two decades before his racing success, he appeared on the cover of a 2005 The Advocate issue as a Future Gay Leader of America.

-He became engaged to his partner, Daryl, on Christmas Night 2024 on the deck of New York City's Staten Island Ferry.
+Shumake became engaged to his partner, Daryl, on Christmas Night 2024 on the deck of New York City's Staten Island Ferry.
 Their engagement was covered by Outsports and several other LGBTQ+ media.

-In 2024 he was profiled in Harder Better Faster Stronger, an episode of the CBC Television documentary series The Passionate Eye directed by Brent Hodge.
+In 2024, Shumake was profiled in Harder Better Faster Stronger, an episode of the CBC Television documentary series The Passionate Eye directed by Brent Hodge.